kartoteket/vue-image-upload-resize/README.md

 If loaded as module, npm handles all dependecies.

 ## Roadmap and todos
-* if wc works, read throught this and use demo example in readme
-* If we should bundle both lib and wc, turn off dist clean

 1. Progress report
 2. Support multiple files
 3. Implement completion callback
 4. Propper unit testing of events
 5. ~~Clean up scaffolding and project files~~

 ## Project setup